yepengding/swift-express/README.md

 # Swift Express

 A swift TypeScript-based Express web framework.
+It adopts the aspect-oriented programming style and implements useful modules like logging aspect and global exception handler to boost the development.

+[swift-express-graphql](https://github.com/yepengding/swift-express-graphql) is a variant that integrates features based on GraphQL.

 # Quickstart